what is deflation

 Deflation doesn’t occur in a vacuum; it’s the result of multiple interconnected factors:

-- Decrease in Money Supply: When there’s less money circulating in the economy, consumer spending can decline, leading to lower demand for goods and services.
-This reduction in demand can prompt businesses to cut prices to attract buyers, contributing to deflation.
+• Decrease in Money Supply: When there’s less money circulating in the economy, consumer spending can decline, leading to lower demand for goods and services.
+This reduction in demand can prompt businesses to cut prices to attract buyers, contributing to this.

 Effects of Deflation on the Economy